 Submit a TIN Certificate

 If you have a tax residence outside Sweden, you need to provide your foreign TIN number to us.
-We require this to report correct information about your payment in the income statement submitted to the Swedish Tax Agency.
+We require this to report correct information about your payment in the income statement submitted to the Swedish Tax Agency (Skatteverket).

 TIN (Taxpayer Identification Number) is an international tax identification number.
 It is used by tax authorities in different countries to identify individuals in tax matters.